 Suppliers must comply with anti-bribery legislation and avoid all forms of corruption.
 Suppliers must not offer or accept anything of value to secure an improper advantage or benefit.

 The Supplier shall not offer or accept, either directly or indirectly, kickbacks, bribes or payoffs in cash or any other form.
 It does not matter that a prohibited payment may be demanded by a public official, the prohibited payment still may not be made.

 We do not authorise any person to make facilitation payments on our behalf and we seek to ensure that our agents and other intermediaries do not make facilitation payments on our behalf.
 If you have doubts about a payment and suspect that it might be considered a facilitation payment, only make the payment if the official or third party can provide a formal receipt or written confirmation of its legality.
-If you are in any doubt whether a payment can be made, consult the Compliance Committee below.
+If you are in any doubt whether a payment can be made, consult the Corporate Compliance Committee below.